bekk/bekk-christmas/post/kotlin/operator-overloading.md

 )
 ```

-What happens when we try to subtract two MyDate objects?
-We get an error because we have not defined the operator function for this data class.
+What happens if we try to subtract two MyDate objects?
+We get an error because the operator function is not yet defined for this data class.
 Operator overloading comes to the rescue.

 We can define the operator function for subtraction as an extension function: